tdayris/snakemake-wrappers/docs/_build/html/_sources/meta-wrappers/bwa_mapping.rst.txt

         params:
             "" # optional params string
         wrapper:
-            "0.67.0-365-g942457b2/bio/samtools/index"
+            "0.67.0-410-g57ebbe38/bio/samtools/index"

-Note that input, output and log file paths can be chosen freely.
+Note that input, output and log file paths can be chosen freely, as long as the dependencies between the rules remain as listed here.
+For additional parameters in each individual wrapper, please refer to their corresponding documentation (see links below).

 When running with

 .. code-block:: bash